easonchan1213/easonchan1213.github.io/learn.md

 	- #####This is the second course in the 3-course Machine Learning Series and is offered at Georgia Tech @ Udacity
 * #####[Machine Learning: Reinforcement Learning](https://www.udacity.com/course/machine-learning-reinforcement-learning--ud820) (Rating : N/A ; Difficulty : N/A )
 	- #####This is the last course in the 3-course Machine Learning Series and is offered at Georgia Tech @ Udacity
+* #####[Statistical Learning](https://lagunita.stanford.edu/courses/HumanitiesandScience/StatLearning/Winter2015/about) (Rating : N/A ; Difficulty : N/A )
+	- #####Provided by Trevor Hastie & Rob Tibshirani @ Stanford Online
+	- #####Their book is a classic in statistical learning, so is this course.
+In the class, they teach you the genreal concept of statistical learning and bring you hands-on practice with R.

 <br />
 <br />